A Simple Rule of Thumb for Where to Invest Your Retirement Savings

-- If you max out your Roth IRA, go back to your 401(k) and withhold more from your paycheck until you’ve maxed that out.
+If your employer offers a 401(k) matching program, withhold as much you need from your paycheck to max out that match.
+If you can afford to save more, put it in a Roth IRA.
+If you max out your Roth IRA, go back to your 401(k) and withhold more from your paycheck until you’ve maxed that out.

 This is the obvious first choice.
 Why?
 Well, because it’s free money, and you don’t say no to free money.
 More than half of employers will match at least some portion of their employees’ 401(k) savings.
-Usually this takes the form of either a dollar-for-dollar match — where the employer matches 100 percent of your contributions up to a certain percentage — or a percentage match, in which the employer matches only a percentage (usually 50 percent) of your withholdings up to a certain percentage.
+Usually, this takes the form of either a dollar-for-dollar match — where the employer matches 100 percent of your contributions up to a certain percentage — or a percentage match, in which the employer matches your 401(k) by only a percentage (usually 50 percent) of your withholdings up to a certain percentage.

+For instance, let’s say your employer offers to match 50 percent of contributions up to 6 percent.
 So that means that if you make $100,000 a year, and withhold 6 percent ($6,000) of it for your 401(k), your employer will kick in an additional 3 percent ($3,000), bringing your total savings to $9,000 a year.

 Again, this is free money.
 Find out what your employer’s matching percentage is, and do what you need to do to max out that matching.

-(The one caveat here is that your employer’s matching contributions are only yours if you stay with the company for a certain amount of time — this is determined by what’s known as a vesting schedule.
+(The one caveat here is that your employer’s matching contributions are only yours if you stay with the company for a certain amount of time — this is determined by what’s known as a 401(k) vesting schedule.
 So if you don’t think you’re long for your new company, then be aware that some of that free money may disappear if you leave early.)